 The Restrictions on Foreign Ownership of Property in Pakistan Include

 - Foreign nationals are not allowed to own property in Pakistan, except under special circumstances such as diplomatic missions, foreign companies, and joint ventures with Pakistani citizens.

-- Foreign companies can own property in Pakistan for the purpose of setting up a business or industry there, but they must first obtain permission from the government.
+- Foreign companies can explore a world best business opportunity by owning property in Pakistan for the purpose of setting up a business or industry there, but they must first obtain permission from the government.

 - Foreigners are also not allowed to purchase real estate within the federal capital of Islamabad.

 - Foreigners are not allowed to own land larger than 300 square meters in any provincial capital, and foreigners are generally not allowed to own agricultural land.